opengovsg/formsg-javascript-sdk/README.md

 ### Format of Payment Content

-These fields will be available if the submission is a payment subsmission, otherwise, the value will be an empty `{}`.
+These fields will be available if the submission is a payment submission, otherwise, the value will be an empty `{}`.

 | Key            | Type             | Description                                      |
 | -------------- | ---------------- | ------------------------------------------------ |